Maths Mutt HOME

 2. Underline the required place to round to.

-3. Look at the number to the right of this:-
+3. Look at the digit immediately to the right.

 If it is 5 or more, increase your underlined digit by 1.